 For many businesses, summer means higher energy costs.

-While you should try working by daylight whenever possible, remember to shield your office from direct sunlight by closing shades in windows facing the sun.
+Shield the sun: While you should try working by daylight whenever possible, remember to shield your office from direct sunlight by closing shades in windows facing the sun.
 This will keep your office cooler and may allow you to lower air conditioning costs.

-If your business allows it, reducing the number of work hours in summer may enable you to shut down and switch off in more ways than one.
+Summer hours, casual Fridays: If your business allows it, reducing the number of work hours in summer may enable you to shut down and switch off in more ways than one.
 Some companies offer employees Fridays or alternate Fridays off, or half-day Fridays.
 Even if all your employees need to be in the office, having casual Fridays, when suits can be left at home, may allow your business to lower the air conditioning bills.

-What you can do to get ready for next summer and beyond:
+3b) To get ready for next summer

-You can save up to 80% of your lighting costs by replacing your traditional incandescents with compact fluorescent lamps (CFLs) and light emitting diodes (LEDs).
+Change your lighting: You can save up to 80% of your lighting costs by replacing your traditional incandescents with compact fluorescent lamps (CFLs) and light emitting diodes (LEDs).
 CFLs cost about 75% less to operate, and last about 10 times longer.
 LED lights use about 85 % less energy compared to standard incandescent bulbs.
 In addition, Only 10% of the energy from traditional bulbs is used for light — the rest is wasted as heat.
 By using CFLs and LEDs that give off less heat, you can reduce your need for air conditioning and save money.

 - Related: 5 Ways to Green Your Building and Get Money to Do It